Researching the Famous Artists

 A great deal of time and research has gone into each of the biographies and many of the paintings shared on The Famous Artists.

-That said, my list of sources is growing so fast as to already be unmanageable after only 21 artist biographies have been completed.
+That said, my list of sources was growing so fast as to already be unmanageable after only 21 artist biographies had been completed.
 I had originally planned to include my ever-growing list of sources for biographical information on each of the artists to allow others to either continue my research or just to prove that the information provided on The Famous Artists is not another site simply cutting and pasting words from Wikipedia.
 Don’t get me wrong, Wikipedia and Wikimedia Commons have been invaluable in creating this site but many are trying to make a profit by simply copying those great sites.

 Unfortunately, building a list of sources for the sake of building a bibliography that will most likely go unused just isn’t something I see as being productive.